windmill-labs/windmilldocs/docs/flows/15_sleep.md

 :::

 Each step of a flow can be paused after execution of a given amount of seconds.
 Although in seconds, this input can in fact handle several hours, days, months (years).
+Sleeping is passive and does not consume any resources.

 From a single flow, this feature can for example help you with:
 - **Customer relations**: after each user signs up, hold off for one day before dispatching a welcome email to prevent information overload.